-INSPIRE Metadata for the Download Service shall EITHER be linked to via an <inspire\common:MetadataURL> in an extended capabilities section, OR the extended capabilities section shall contain all the INSPIRE Metadata for the Download Service in accordance with Table 4 and the inspire dls:ExtendedCapabilities schema.
+INSPIRE Metadata for the Download Service shall EITHER be linked to via an <inspire_common:MetadataURL> in an extended capabilities section, OR the extended capabilities section shall contain all the INSPIRE Metadata for the Download Service in accordance with Table 4 and the inspire_dls:ExtendedCapabilities schema.

-The example service uses the inspire\common:MetadataURL element as shown below.
+The example service uses the inspire_common:MetadataURL element as shown below.
 This has a dummy URL as the example isn't a real service and so it isn't registered in a metadata catalogue.
 The INSPIRE plugin GUI described in the previous chapter only allows setting a MetadataURL.
-If you wanted to include all the INSPIRE metadata inside the extended capabilities section itself then you would need to manually edit the xxx file.